olanrewaju-M-Yusuf/cyberdefender/Node-API.md

 > To see what values an argument accepts, either refer to the UI or use `chef.help(<operation name>)` and inspect the  properties.

-Operation with default :
+Operation with default args:
 ```javascript
 chef.toCharcode("Service!") // Space delimiter, Base 16
 // => 53 65 72 76 69 63 65 21
 ```

+Configurable args:
-Configure .
-Arg keys are camelCase versions of those displayed on the CyberChef UI.
+> Arg keys are camelCase versions of those displayed on the CyberChef UI.
 ```javascript
 chef.toCharcode("Service!", {
     base: 8